waruguru-lewis-gatimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permision to all,chmod ugo+x file
+permision only to others,chmod 007 file